A NSW Government website

 How do I create credits on my property?

-Credits are created when the landowner enters into a Biodiversity Stewardship Agreement.
-More information can be found on the Stewardship Expression of Interest page.
+Credits are created when the landowner enters into a biodiversity stewardship agreement.
+More information can be found on the Apply for a biodiversity stewardship agreement webpage.

 Who should I speak to for more information about the Biodiversity Offsets Scheme?